Front Page: NCSC-FI

 Data breaches are attempted with the help of constantly evolving and changing topics.
 In recent phishing messages, the sender requests to share a file with you in Sharepoint, Dropbox, DocuSign, and more.
 Earlier in the spring, we talked in our Weekly Review 11/2024 about how M365 accounts were breached using a PDF file shared through the Dropbox service.

 We have also received reports about breaches in which an email account has been hacked despite multi-factor authentication.
-The adversary-in-the-middle (AiTM) technology is able to bypass multi-factor authentication.
-AiTM phishing technology has already become more common in phishing for Microsoft 365 user credentials.
+The adversary-in-the-middle (AiTM) technique is able to bypass multi-factor authentication.
+AiTM phishing technique has already become more common in phishing for Microsoft 365 user credentials.

 The hacked accounts are used for purposes such as billing fraud and sending thousands of new phishing messages.
 The hacker may also reply to or delete messages from the inbox.